By CHARLES ANZALONE

 Published October 19, 2022

-UB’s Visiting Future Faculty program (VITAL) returned for an encore recently as 34 outstanding doctoral students--including those in epidemiology and rehabiliation science--were on campus as part of an initiative to increase the number of faculty at UB from traditionally underrepresented populations in North America.
+UB’s Visiting Future Faculty program (VITAL) returned for an encore recently as 34 outstanding doctoral students--including those in epidemiology and rehabilitation science--were on campus as part of an initiative to increase the number of faculty at UB from traditionally underrepresented populations in North America.

 The university’s second cohort of VITAL scholars is under the guidance of the Office of Inclusive Excellence (OIX).
 All 34 are involved in research activities across a broad range of disciplines ranging from the humanities to STEM fields.